Communities and Justice

 Reporting

-The Attorney General is responsible for monitoring compliance with the Equitable Briefing Policy.
-The Policy is a positive attempt to address the imbalance in briefing male and female members from the New South Wales Bar.
+The Attorney General is responsible for monitoring compliance with the Policy.
 The Attorney General is also responsible for confirming that Senior Counsel is required for a particular matter, approving the proposed Senior Counsel and approving the appropriate rate of remuneration.

 Transport for NSW, who are responsible for the Whole-of-Government management of the NSW Legal Services Panel, are responsible for collection and collation of data regarding compliance with the Equitable Briefing Policy.
 NSW Government will be considered a single briefing entity for the purposes of tracking against the targets.